top of page

 The Blue Lagoon in Iceland - eruption, seismic activity, and volcanic activity alert!

-Updated: 15/05/2024.
+Updated: 28/05/2025.
 A hazardous situation has developed around the Blue Lagoon.
-In recent weeks, an unusual amount of magma has accumulated in the area and below the Blue Lagoon, initiating eruptions close to the lagoon.
-There is also a real danger of significant disaster around the lagoon, the power plant at Svartsengi, and the town of Grindavík, which has become a very dangerous place.
-This is all thoroughly monitored by Icelandic authorities.
+In recent months, an unusual amount of magma has accumulated in and below the Blue Lagoon, initiating eruptions close to the lagoon.
+There is also a real danger of significant disaster around the lagoon, the power plant at Svartsengi, and the town of Grindavík, which has become very dangerous.
+Icelandic authorities all thoroughly monitor this.
 Iceland is a volcanic island, and all the above areas are within a hazardous zone.
 There is a significant risk of a major disaster occurring in the lagoon, as well as in the town of Grindavík and at the Svartsengi power plant.
 These locations are situated within one of Iceland's 40 volcanic systems.
 The Icelandic authorities are closely monitoring the situation.

 The Blue Lagoon geothermal pool in Iceland